CtrlSync - Connecting the M-Files Sample Vault and Microsoft Teams#

 Once you have done that, click on Add, and your new client secret will be displayed in the list of client secrets.

 Save the client ID, tenant ID, and client secret for later use; keep in mind that the client secret is only shown once because it is a secret.
-So don’t save this on your computer, but keep it open in notepad or something.
+So don’t save this on your computer, but keep it open in notepad or other text editor.
 Remember to delete it afterward.

 Now, before we can connect the application, we need to setup permissions for our application so that it can read files and groups from Teams and MS SharePoint.